 Lois Bryant is a fiber and mixed media artist living in Ann Arbor, MI.
-She teaches 2-dimensional design and color at Eastern Michigan University.
+She teaches 2D Design at Eastern Michigan University, as well as 2D Design and Fibers/Textiles at Adrian College.
 Bryant received an MFA from Eastern Michigan University, an MA from the Rhode Island School of Design, and a BA from Brown University.
 Her work is in the permanent collections of the University of Michigan Museum of Art’s Mott Children’s Hospital collection, National Museum of Design/Cooper-Hewitt/Smithsonian Institution, the Art Institute of Chicago, the Minneapolis Institute of Arts as well as corporate and residential collections nationwide.
 Her portfolio can be seen at www.loisbryantstudio.com

-Karen is married with three children and has lived in Ann Arbor for 35 years.
+Karen has lived in Ann Arbor for 35 years.
 She has a BA in Art History from the University of Michigan and a MFA in Painting from Eastern Michigan University.
 She ran her studio/gallery, The Detroit Street Gallery (across the street from Zingerman’s), from 1996-2004.
 Karen continues to work in painting, collage and digital photography and teaches collage workshops at Hollander’s in Ann Arbor.
 Karen has exhibited widely in the midwest and her work is published in a series of Art Books by Press Lorentz and in another series by Little Beast Publishing.

 Leyland is the Ceramics Studio Coordinator at the University of Michigan’s Penny Stamps School of Art & Design.
 He also teaches ceramics classes at the College for Creative studies in Detroit and for local pottery guilds in Ann Arbor.
 As an artist with a thriving creative practice, Leyland exhibits his sculpture work and continues to produce pots and large hand-built sculptural forms based on neolithic artifacts and minimalist geometry.
 Prior to his working as a ceramicist, he was involved in the jewelry industry for 15 years as a gemologist, designer, and stone setter in Western Pennsylvania.